benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 - **Bollinger Band Width**: Removed due to 8.31% improvement in combined F1 score when removed
 - **Pivot Points**: Removed due to 7.39% improvement in combined F1 score when removed

-The model maintains its optimal 36-feature configuration, demonstrating that the current feature set is well-optimized for 7-day Bitcoin price prediction.
+The model maintains its optimal 36-feature configuration, demonstrating that the current feature set is well-optimized for 7-day Bitcoin BUY/SELL prediction.

 ## 🎯 **EXPERIMENTATION PROCESS**